 - Describe the data

-- Interpret the data as it relates to causality
+- Understand empirical research as it relates to causality

 Corporate Governance and Finance (4 ECTS)